project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 Rebuild the application and load the new executable on your EFR32 device.
 Send the following mattertool commands and verify that the current-level default attribute was updated as was configured.
-Replace {desired_level} with 10, and node_ID with the node ID assigned to the device upon commissioning
+Replace {desired_level} with 10, and node_ID with the node ID assigned to the device upon commissioning.

 > `$ mattertool levelcontrol read current-level 1 1 // Returns 1`